oscar7845/Blog-db/README.md

 ## How you can install this project and test it
 1. clone this project
-2. npm i (to install all packages)
+2. install xampp
-3. run: npm start or npm run dev
+3. launch on local server

 Useful documentation: https://www.apachefriends.org/it/index.html